marcwrobel/debian-playbooks/ansible_collections/marcwrobel/debian_desktop/roles/desktop_packages/README.md

 # packages

-Manage basic packages commonly needed (or not) on Debian, but not always installed by default.
+Manage basic packages commonly needed (or not) on Debian Desktop, but not always installed by default.

 See `defaults/main.yml` for the full list of packages.